lavishay-technion/ansible_shallow/00_intro/README.md

 ---

-# What are Ansible's prerequisites ?
+# What Are Ansible's Prerequisites ?

 Ansible requires Python to be installed on all `managed` machines, including `pip` package manager along with configuration-management software and its dependent packages.
 Managed network devices require no extra dependencies and are agent less.
 We can sum it up with: